Current Projects

 Other radiation detectors can be used like Geiger Counters, Spark Chambers, Resistive Plate Chambers and materials called Scintillators which give off light when an ionizing particle passes through them.

-The problem using a radiation detector for a cosmic ray observation is that there will be equal amounts of terrestrial radiation known as background radiation due to the natural decay of matter.
+The problem using a radiation detector for a cosmic ray observation is that there is larger amounts of terrestrial radiation as much 73% of background radiation is due to the natural decay of matter.
 Although in small quantities it is sufficient to make it difficult to discriminate between a terrestrial or cosmic source.

-Consequently two detectors are needed placed one above the other, feed into electronics that can monitor coincidence quickly thus effectively filtering out terrestrial noise.
+Consequently at least two detectors are needed placed one above the other, feed into electronics that can monitor coincidence between the two detectors quickly thus potentially filtering out most terrestrial radiation.

 Cosmic particles travel at nearly the speed of light and so do not ionise very efficiently and hence can travel through matter very easily passing through both detectors without effort, whereas the terrestrial radiation may not.
 Consequently anything detected in both detectors simultaneously is more likely to be a cosmic event than terrestrial.